UK Stocks-Factors to watch on July 15

-LONDON, July 15 (Reuters) - Britain’s FTSE 100 futures contract was flat , with spreadbetters calling the cash market up by 0.1-0.3 percent at the open.
+LONDON, July 15 (Reuters) - Britain’s FTSE 100 index is seen opening up by 6-20 points, or 0.1-0.3 percent higher, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on .

 * The UK blue chip index closed up 0.2 percent at 6,753.75 points on Tuesday.